msalsas/symfony-bundle-skeleton/README.md

-Symfony Demo Application
+Symfony Bundle Skeleton
 ========================

-The "Symfony Demo Application" is a reference application created to show how to develop applications following the [Symfony Best Practices][1].
+The "Symfony Bundle Skeleton" is an application for creating reusable Symfony bundles.

 Requirements
 ------------